 Where does the money go?

 Revenue from the Town’s paid parking system in downtown Banff covers the costs of the parking infrastructure and enforcement.
-Any extra revenue from the paid parking system will go to the Visitor Pay Parking Reserve which must be used to fund operating or capital costs related to the following types of projects and initiatives:
+Any extra revenue from the paid parking system will go to the Visitor Pay Parking Reserve which must be used to fund costs related to the following types of programs:

 - Roadway and parking improvements;